 Loggerhead Marinelife Center, formerly known as, The Marinelife Center of Juno Beach, is a non profit education and conservation facility dedicated to the conservation and preservation of marine life, including threatened and endangered sea turtles, and promotes its activities through education, research and rehabilitation.
 Loggerhead Marinelife Center was created "to promote conservation of marine life through education, research and rehabilitation with a focus on threatened and endangered sea turtles."
 The facility began through the dedicated efforts of interested locals, drawing the interest and support of scientific and environmental communities and volunteers, and is now widely recognized as one of the world's premier marine life research and rescue operations.

-The new Loggerhead Marinelife Center features a full size bronze artist's depiction of the adult Loggerhead, which is accurate in every detail.
-Commissioned by Seven Kings Holdings, Inc., this art is replicated at each of the thirteen Loggerhead Marina locations, from Miami North to Daytona Beach.
+The Loggerhead Marinelife Center features a full size bronze artist's depiction of the adult Loggerhead, which is accurate in every detail.
+Commissioned by Seven Kings Holdings, Inc., this art is replicated at each of the twelve Loggerhead Marina locations, from Miami North to Daytona Beach.
 The commissioned art will serve to draw attention to the cause of endangered marine life and foster donations to the research and rescue operations of Loggerhead Marinelife Center.